rezaho/NetworkTour-of-DataScience/README.md

-# A Recommendation System Based on Graph Theory
+# Playlist Generation Based on Graph Theory

 This project is part of "A Network Tour of Data Science" course.

-The goal of this project is to analyze the content created by an open community.
-Through the light of networks, it is possible to examine how music tracks relate to each other.
-Does genre structure the music?
-Do we observe groups of similar artists?
-Can we build a playlist that links two tracks through a smooth transition?
-To answer those questions, we will build a similarity graph between music tracks.
+The objective of this project is to generate a playlist that can bring the listener from his actual mood (e.g. angry or sad) to a mood he would like to be in (e.g. relaxed or happy).Through the light of networks, it is possible to examine how music tracks relate to each other.
+Can we build a playlist that links two very different tracks through a smooth transition?
+To answer this question, we will build a similarity graph between music tracks and choose a smooth path taking into account user's preference.
-For this project we will use the Free Music Archive (FMA) dataset (provided by TAs of the course) to explore these hypothesis and try to build a recommendation system based on a graph networks.

 # Dataset
-The <a href="http://freemusicarchive.org/">Free Music Archive (FMA)</a> is a free and open library directed by <a href="https://wfmu.org/">WFMU</a>, the longest-running freeform radio station in the United States.
-Inspired by <a href="https://creativecommons.org/">Creative Commons</a> and the open-source software movement, the FMA provides a platform for curators, artists, and listeners to harness the potential of music sharing.
-The website provides a large catalog of artists and tracks, hand-picked by established audio curators.
-Each track is legally free to download as artists decided to release their works under permissive licenses.
+In total, the project used four datasets, namely:

+1. User’s History (Million Songs Dataset): https://labrosa.ee.columbia.edu/millionsong/tasteprofile (download link)
+2. Audio Features (from Spotify API): run code in "Collecting_and_Preproccessing_Data.ipynb"
+3. MetaData (from Spotify API): run code in "Collecting_Meta_Data.ipynb"
+4. Librosa Features (Computed with Librosa Library): run code in "Collecting_and_Preproccessing_Data.ipynb"

-# Milestones:
+# Project
-1- Network properties:
-  </br>The object of this milestone is to start getting acquainted to the network that we will use for this project.
-In the first part of the milestone, we will load the features into Pandas dataframes and will create the adjacency matrix using Numpy.
-In the second part we will compute some basic properties of our network.

-2- Network models:
-  </br>The purpose of this milestone is to explore various random network models, analyse their properties and compare them to your network.
-In the first part of the milestone you will implement two random graph models and try to fit them to your network.

-3- <a href="#">Spectral graph theory</a>:
-  </br>The goal of this milestone is to use the graph Laplacian and its spectral decomposition for extracting information about the graph.

-4- <a href="#">Graph signal processing</a>:
-  </br>The goal of this milestone is to do some Graph Signal Processing (GSP) on the data of your project to extract insights about the structure of our network.

-5 - Final Milestone: (Ongoing...)
+For detailed information about the project read our report.

+Once all datasets are installed, the following practical options are available to the user:

+1. Seed/end song selection.
+If the user wants the algorithm to define the seed(start) song or end song according to his/her mood selections,   he/she should assign to the variables end_song/seed_song the value returned by the function song_selection(Danceability,Energy,Valence) where the parameters represent the each mood dimension and should be between 0 and 1.
+If the user has a particular seed/end song that he wants to use, he/she can assign to the variables seed_song/end_song the corresponding node number of the desired songs (index of the adjacency matrix).

+2. Cutoff (playlist lenght)
+If the user wants the playlist generated to have a specific lenght, he/she should adjust the variable "cutoff" in the network X method all_simple_paths.
+The playlist generated will have a maximum lenght of cutoff+1.
+Be aware that for comptational time reasons, cutoff should not be too much bigger (+3 max) than the shortest path lenght (otherwise to many paths are generated).

+3. Lambda factor: This factor can be adjusted depending on how much the user wants the songs in the playlist to take into account his taste.